pepoviola/Twitter-notifyme/README.md

  for consume timeline API is 360/hour, this app look for new tweets and you in your desktop via dbus system.

+Run:

+ You can launch like this, to run in background:
+ $ node app.js >> /tmp/app.log 2>&1 &